cased/try-shell/examples/kubernetes/README.md

 ## Port forward

-Run the following, making sure to replace `NNNN` with the port of your Shell Instance's settings page:
+Run the following, making sure to replace `NNNN` with the port of your Shell Instance:

 ```
 kubectl -n shell port-forward service/cased-shell NNNN:http